 The Australian National University (ANU) has also identified 22,000 potential pumped hydro sites across Australia.
 So many good quality pumped hydro sites were identified that the ANU says that only the top 0.1 per cent of these would be needed to provide the necessary support for a 100 per cent renewable energy system in Australia.

 potential pumped hydro sites across Australia22k

-The Snowy 2.0 expansion and the Battery of the Nation proposal clearly show there is significant interest in expanding the nation's hydro resources to provide additional storage capacity to complement renewable energy such as wind and solar power.
+Snowy 2.0 and the Battery of the Nation clearly show that there is considerable desire in expanding the nation's hydro resources to provide additional storage capacity to complement renewable energy such as wind and solar power.